benmvp/slides/2022/reactmiami/enzyme-to-rtl.md

 - Here's the full list of queries
   - Broken up into 2 groups: ones for selecting a single element & ones for selecting multiple
-- Single
+- For the single queries...
   - When they all get the element, they return it
   - And when they all get more than 1 match they throw an error
-  - The two main differences are for 0 matches `queryBy*` returns `null` instead of throwing an error
+  - The two main differences are for 0 matches: `queryBy*` return `null` instead of throwing an error
-  - This is great for when we expect something to not be there
+  - This is great for when we expect something to not be there like we saw in the beginning
   - The other difference is that `findBy*` will wait until the element appears
-  - This is great for async UIs where the element may not be immediately there
+  - This is great for async UIs where the element may not be immediately there like we just saw
-- Multiple is the same except it's for retrieving multiple
+- The multiple queries are the same except they're for retrieving multiple
-  - It returns an array when there's a single match or multiple matches
+  - They all return an array whether there's a single match or multiple matches
-  - And `queryAllBy` returns an empty array
+  - And `queryAllBy` queries return an empty array (instead of `null`)
+- So what does all this mean for migrating?
   - We lose the simplicity of one method with Enzyme `.find()` and its flexibility
-  - Have to remember when/where to use each of these queries
+  - We have to remember when/where to use each of these queries
-- But that lose of flexibility with RTL helps us test in a more accessible way
+- But that loss of flexibility with RTL helps us test in a more accessible way
-  - And the result may be you having to change your UI code in order to be tested
+  - And the result may be having to change our UI code in order to be easily tested
   - Normally that's a no-no; your test framework shouldn't require you to change your code
   - But many times the changes actually make our code more accessible
-  - That's a good thing
+  - That's a win for the user
-- There is an eslint plugin that helps guides you to which one to use
+- BTW - there is an eslint plugin that helps guides us to which query type we should use
-  - Got a link to it at the end
+  - Got a link to it coming up at the end

 =====
 <!-- .slide: data-background="url(../../img/enzyme-to-rtl/mountain-pass-tom-wheatley-b6b5oXwdwzY-unsplash.jpeg) no-repeat center" data-background-size="cover" -->